Dark095/Sign-Language/README.md

 ## Run

-To run the code run the command on integrated terminal streamlit run main.py
+To run the code run the command on integrated terminal. streamlit run main.py